andrewpickett/advent-of-code/2025/python/day2/README.md

 as part one, but instead of doubling the value and dividing the ranges in half and everything being based on "2", I check every amount of numbers that evenly divide the length of the values in my range!
 I was afraid this was going to run for a long time, but I was pleasantly surprised to see it finish in ~1ms...so...I really didn't have to change much code to get this to work!

+#### Time Complexity

+Using the same analysis I did for part 1, we can say that the "worst" part of the performance is the case where we are only dividing it into 2 partitions (so part 1).
+As we divide it into more smaller partitions, the performance only gets better... evenaully approaching $O(n)$.
+So we'd really have $m$ iterations where $m$ is the number of pertitions that evenly divide the longest number in the input.
+As such, we end up with $O(mn^\frac{3}{2})$ final complexity.

 # Results